Leslie Rich: Match with Charles Daniels

-1908 Olympics
+1908 London Olympics

-Rich won a bronze medal as a member of the third-place U.S. team in the men's 4×200-meter freestyle relay, finishing with a time of 11:02.8, together with teammates Harry Hebner, Leo Goodwin and Charles Daniels.
-Individually, he finished fourth in the men's 100-meter freestyle.
+Rich won a bronze medal as a member of the third-place U.S. team in the mid-July 1908 Olympic men's 4×200-meter freestyle relay, that finished with a combined time of 11:02.8, together with teammates Harry Hebner, Leo Goodwin and Charles Daniels.
+Individually, he finished fourth overall in the men's 100-meter freestyle, with a time of 1:10.8 in heat 2 of the semi-final heats.